astralien3000/aversive--/README.md

 #### microcontroller support
  - stm32f4

-### Compile all
+### Building for all the supported platforms
-This command will compile Aversive++ for all supported platform.
+The command below will build Aversive++ for all the supported platforms:

 `make`

-## Execute unit tests
+## Running unit tests
-Some unit tests are implemented for each platform.
+Note: some unit tests are implemented for every supported platforms.

-### Hardware intependent code
+### Hardware independent code

 `make test_common`